nexus382/firetower-game/GUIDE.md

 ## Zombie Threat Overview
 * Daily planning at 6:00 AM resolves spawn quantity using RNG shared with recon previews.
 * `get_pending_spawn()` returns `{day, minute, quantity}`; recon reports include `minutes_ahead` and clock timestamp when within six-hour horizon.
+* Recon lure workflow: when the forecast shows a wave arriving within 120 minutes, `get_lure_status()` unlocks the 4h lure action.
+Completing it spends 1,000 calories, cancels the pending spawn, and resets lure readiness.
 * Active zombie damage fires every 6 hours (360 minutes) of accumulated time after the last attack or spawn resolution.
 * Lead Away is the only direct mitigation outside of tower defenses—each zombie has an independent 80% chance to leave per attempt.